yard

 Once basic successions feel comfortable, you can start stacking crops side by side instead of strictly one after another.
 The goal is to have something sprouting while another crop finishes.

-• fiber_manual_recordHerb borders: Edge beds with compact parsley or perennial chives that do not need full rows.
+• fiber_manual_recordHerb borders: Edge beds with compact parsley while keeping chives in short side clumps that do not need full rows

 tips_and_updates